 Which is better: Stun Gun or Taser?

 Thankfully, you come outside prepared for this kind of thing.
 You quickly catalog the contents of your bag.
-Your keys, wallet, phone in your pocket — and you miraculously have both a stun gun disguised as lipstick AND a Taser in your bag.
-The question is though, which do you use because this violent looking dude is getting closer and your options are limited.
+Your keys, wallet, phone are in your pocket — and you miraculously have both a stun gun disguised as lipstick AND a Taser in your bag.
+The question is though, which do you use because this violent-looking dude is getting closer and your options are limited.

-Some people think stun guns and Tasers are one in the same.
+Some people think stun guns and Tasers are one and the same.
 The truth is that they’re two very different but very effective weapons for self defense, to use in two very different kinds of situations.
-This article of stun gun vs Taser will help you decide which one you need in your particular circumstance.
+This article on stun guns vs Tasers will help you decide which one you need in your particular circumstance.

 Table of Contents